How to Build a Gravel Driveway: Complete DIY Guide

 Common Mistakes to Avoid

-Uncompacted driveways rut immediately.
-Rent the compactor; it's worth it.
+3. Insufficient Compaction Uncompacted driveways rut immediately.
+Rent the compactor - it's worth it.

-Low-quality aggregate with dirt and debris fails quickly.
-Source quality materials.
+6. Cheap Materials Low-quality aggregate with dirt and debris fails fast.
+Source quality material.

 Cost Comparison: DIY vs. Professional